Demand estimation without outside good shares: Introduction

-To illustrate these results, we present a numerical example that shows how the identified sets of parameters and equilibrium objects evolve as the amount of missing information about the share of the outside good increases.
-The results demonstrate that although small departures from a singleton outside share eliminate point identification of the structural parameters, the resulting identified sets remain informative enough to support economically meaningful conclusions.
+To illustrate these results, we present a numerical example that shows how the identified sets of parameters and economic quantities vary under different specifications of $S_0(w)$.
+The results demonstrate that although small departures from a singleton outside share lead to partial identification of the structural parameters, the resulting sets remain sufficiently informative to support economically meaningful conclusions.

 Our third contribution is to develop inference procedures for the BLP model in this partially identified setting.
-Building on the methods of \citet{andrews/shi:2013} and \citet{chernozhukov/chetverikov/kato:2015}, we transform the conditional moment inequalities into a (potentially large) collection of unconditional moment inequalities and construct confidence sets that are asymptotically valid uniformly over a broad class of data-generating processes.
-From here, we show how to conduct inference on both the structural parameters and equilibrium objects of the BLP model via projection.
+Building on the methods of \citet{andrews/shi:2013} and \citet{chernozhukov/chetverikov/kato:2019}, and using our characterization of the identified set, we transform the conditional moment inequalities into a (potentially large) collection of unconditional moment inequalities and construct confidence sets that are asymptotically valid uniformly over a broad class of data-generating processes.
+From here, we show how to conduct inference on both the structural parameters and quantities of economic interest in the BLP model.

 The remainder of the paper is organized as follows.
-Section \ref{sec:LitReview} reviews the related literature and situates our contribution.
-Section \ref{sec:standard_BLP} provides a brief review of the BLP model in the standard case in which the outside share is observed.
-Section \ref{sec:Identification} considers the identification of the BLP model when the outside shares are unobserved.
-We derive sharp identified sets for the structural parameters and equilibrium objects derived from the model.
-Section \ref{sec:Inference} develops inference methods by proposing confidence intervals for the structural parameters and equilibrium objects derived from the model.
-Section \ref{sec:Application} illustrates the methodology in an empirical application.
-Section \ref{sec:Conclusions} concludes.
+Section \ref{sec:LitReview} reviews the related literature and places our contribution in context.
+Section \ref{sec:standard_BLP} briefly reviews the standard BLP model with observed outside shares.
+Section \ref{sec:Identification} contains the paper’s main identification results, deriving identified sets for the structural parameters and economically relevant quantities when outside shares are unobserved.
+Section \ref{sec:Inference} builds on these results to construct confidence sets.
+Section \ref{sec:Application} illustrates the methodology in an empirical application, and Section \ref{sec:Conclusions} concludes.
 Proofs and auxiliary results are collected in the Appendix.